by Sajjad Shaukat Pak VT

 It is notable that China-Pakistan Economic Corridor China-Pakistan Economic Corridor (CPEC) which is part of China’s OBOR or BRI is rapidly developing.
 CPEC project will prove to be a gateway to prosperity for both Pakistan and China; including the landlocked Central Asian states.
 Under the project, China is investing as much as $62 billion in various sectors in Pakistan.
 Now, the volume project has been expanded.

-But, terrorist attacks in Pakistan’s various provinces, particularly in Balochistan show that secret agencies such as CIA, RAW and Mossad are destabilising Pakistan.
+But, terrorist attacks in Pakistan’s various provinces, particularly in Balochistan show that secret agencies such as the CIA, RAW, and Mossad are destabilizing Pakistan.
 These entities want to damage the CPEC, as Washington and New Delhi have already opposed this project.

-It is worth-mentioning that due to lack of respect for the neighbouring countries by Indian Prime Minister Narendra Modi-the leader of the extremist ruling party BJP, Bangladesh, Sri Lanka and Nepal are tilting toward China.
+It is worth mentioning that due to a lack of respect for the neighboring countries by Indian Prime Minister Narendra Modi-the leader of the extremist ruling party BJP, Bangladesh, Sri Lanka and Nepal are tilting toward China.
 For instance, despite India’s concerns, Bangladesh has given the contract of building an airport terminal in Sylhet to a Chinese company.
 Similarly, Iran decided to go ahead without New Delhi in a Chabahar Port railway project.

-While Taliban’s recent victory, humiliated defeat of the US in Afghanistan and its other NATO allies have given another foremost setback especially to America in terms of the cost of the prolonged war in Afghanistan in wake of drastic implications of the US-led Global War on Terror.
-In these terms, US is likely to lose its world power status in the near future.
+While the Taliban’s recent victory, and humiliated defeat of the US in Afghanistan and its other NATO allies have given another foremost setback, especially to America in terms of the cost of the prolonged war in Afghanistan in wake of drastic implications of the US-led Global War on Terror.
+In these terms, the US is likely to lose its world power status in the near future.

-China, Russia, Pakistan and Iran which are furthering their cooperation have urged the world to assist the Afghans, as a peaceful and stable Afghanistan is essential for the stability of the entire region.
-Besides supporting the collective efforts of these countries, Taliban-led government has, particularly, favoured Beijing on priority basis.
+China, Russia, Pakistan, and Iran which are furthering their cooperation have urged the world to assist the Afghans, as a peaceful and stable Afghanistan is essential for the stability of the entire region.
+Besides supporting the collective efforts of these countries, the Taliban-led government has, particularly, favored Beijing on a priority basis.
 It is another factor of America’s political jealousy against China.

 At present, China has controlled the coronavirus to a greater extent.
-The economy of the US and Europe has been paralysed.
-Now, America has become epicenter of this novel disease, giving major blow to its economy.
+The economy of the US and Europe has been paralyzed.
+Now, America has become the epicenter of this novel disease, giving a major blow to its economy.

 On the whole, the Biden administration’s foreign policy often lacks a clear strategic aspect.
 In contrast, China knows exactly where it wants to go and it has the strategy and the means to get there.